jfo/blog/source/drafts/making-sounds2.md

 layout: post
 ---

+There is a problem with our design!
+We can't control the relative volume of the notes that we are producing.
+This is not ideal; dynamics are responsible a huge amount of the expressivity of music, and if we're trying to make something that can produce music, we should be very concerned about that.

+Computer music isn't often thought of as "expressive", and usually for good reasons.
+But I'd invite you to consider the fact that when you listen to a recording of a piece that really gets to you, you are really hearing a representation of an event produced by the same electronics that, in a vacuum, invite criticism of unemotional-ness.

+So, we need to figure out a way to modulate how much energy is being sent to the speaker!
+If you'll recall, the

 here is where we will have to write about the nyquist theorum, sample rates, and what all that shit means.